mrazpiazu/Zendesk-FW/README.md

 app_remote/views/start.tpl contains both the HTML and the JavaScript + jQuery code and can be updated from server side.

-This App requires a data.json file with the following format:
+This App requires a data.json file placed in app_remote with the following format:

     "zendesk": {
         "url": "https://ZENDESK-SUB-DOMAIN.zendesk.com/api/v2/tickets/",